Ten Sleep, Wyoming: Climate

 According to the Köppen Climate Classification system, Ten Sleep has a hot-summer humid continental climate, abbreviated "Dfa" on climate maps.
 The hottest temperature recorded in Ten Sleep was 105 °F on July 13, 2005, while the coldest temperature recorded was -34 °F on December 22, 1990.
+The rugged terrain supplies enormous temperature variability within a very small area, as the two weather stations closest to town demonstrate:

 History

 Ten Sleep was an American Indian rest stop, so called because it was 10 days' travel, or “10 sleeps,” from Fort Laramie (southeast), Yellowstone National Park (west-northwest), and the Indian Agency on the Stillwater River in Montana (northwest).
-There are numerous archeological sites throughout the area, with frequent discoveries of artifacts such as arrowheads, pictographs and petroglyphs.
+The archeological sites in the area feature artifacts such as arrowheads, pictographs and petroglyphs.

 Ten Sleep was also the site of the Spring Creek Raid, one of the last feuds of the West's Sheep and Cattlemen's War.
-It was there in March, 1909 that cattlemen attacked sheep herders and their flock, killing three men and shooting hundreds of the sheep.
-Caught and convicted, this was the end of major conflict, although it was many years before the two livestock growers' groups resolved their differences.
+It was there in March 1909 that cattlemen attacked sheep herders and their flock, killing three men and shooting hundreds of the sheep.